lias-laboratory/biogitom/Docs/BioGITOM_New_Task__with_Embeddings_Guide.md

 # Guide: Creating a New Ontology Matching Task in BioGITOM Using Precomputed Embeddings

-TThis guide describes how to create a new ontology matching task in BioGITOM using the script `create_new_task_with_embeddings.py`.
+This guide describes how to create a new ontology matching task in BioGITOM using the script `create_new_task_with_embeddings.py`.
 This version assumes that you will upload the ontologies, class files, and embeddings manually.

 ---